 At Saugus Animal Hospital we realize you have choices regarding your pet’s care and one of the considerations in your decision may be the cost of surgical procedures.
-The cost of procedures can vary greatly, and this can have a direct impact on the quality of the procedure performed.
+The cost of procedures can vary greatly, and this is usually a direct reflection of the quality of the procedure, and the patient care involved.
 When selecting a veterinary facility for a surgical procedure, please make sure that their standard of care meets your criteria.
 Saugus Animal Hospital is accredited by the American Animal Hospital Association.
 This is a voluntary process of inspection and adherence to standards comparable to those found in a human hospital.

 Taking Pride in our Surgical Standards